backpacker69/rnc/0001-transaction-specification.md

 For the card transfer transaction, the following properties are specified:
 * `vin[0]`: The sending party of the transfer transaction.
 * `vout[0]`: The receiving party of the transfer transaction.
-* `vout[1]`: Specific asset tag using a P2TH output.
+* `vout[1]`: Asset tag using a P2TH output based on the asset's unique identifier.
 This tag makes it easy for nodes to follow transactions of a specific asset.
 * `vout[2]`: (`OP_RETURN`) Asset transfer data.
 A protobuf3 encoded message containing the amount of transferred assets and optionally some meta-data (ref. peerassets.proto).

-### Card transfer tag generation
+### Asset tag generation

-The card transfer tag refers to the asset's unique id, the deck spawn transaction id, as this allows nodes interested in this asset to easily retrieve it's card transfer transactions.
+The asset tag refers to the asset's unique id, the deck spawn transaction id, as this allows nodes interested in this asset to easily retrieve it's card transfer and deck transfer transactions.
 To generate the card transfer tag, the deck spawn transaction id is used as the raw private key.
 The code below illustrates how this is done using the bitcore JavaScript library.

 ```
 var deckSpawnTxid = '5faf805821abc7307a9a38d1432521be325bd40cb492742c3164dd34fb78c283';